 Through research in the field of epigenetics we now know that certain food components have the potential to turn ‘on’ and ‘off’ our genes making us more or less susceptible to illness or subfertility.
 Both male and female subfertility is influenced by not only the food we put into our body but our environment, lifestyle and the environment of a one's parents even before an egg and sperm came together to create them!

-As previously mentioned exposure to toxins can negatively impact fertility and are associated with epigenetic changes that influence egg and sperm development.
-Endocrine disruptors are known to directly affect sperm cells, foetal development, and female reproductive health due to their ability to act similarly to thereby interfering with the endocrine system and hormone levels.
-This means they have affect on synthesis of sex hormones, the menstrual cycle, and egg and sperm development.
+Exposure to toxins can negatively impact fertility and are associated with epigenetic changes that influence egg and sperm development.
+Endocrine disruptors are known to directly affect sperm cells, foetal development, and female reproductive health due to their ability to act similarly to human sex hormones thereby interfering with the endocrine system and hormone levels.
+This means they impact synthesis of sex hormones, the menstrual cycle, and egg and sperm development.

 For more information on endocrine disruptors, where they can be found, and how to reduce exposure check out this article.

 Epigenetics tells us we have the power to influence our health and fertility and that of our offspring through lifestyle and dietary choices.
-So how can we support fertility and offspring health with lifestyle choices?
+So how can we benefit out fertility and offspring health with lifestyle choices?

 Minimise alcohol intake

 Alcohol should be avoided as much as possible during the preconception phase for both mum and dad (or egg and sperm donor).
 Talk to your doctor or health care provider about how to reduce intake if you are struggling.